Workday/canvas-kit/modules/popup/react/README.md

 from assistive technology including Web Rotor for VoiceOver for example.

-**Note**: The provided `ref` element should be root element of your component so that other elements _outside_ your component will be hidden rather than elements _inside_ your component
+**Note**: The provided `ref` element should be root element of your component so that other elements _outside_ your component will be hidden rather than elements _inside_ your component.

+This should be used on stacked UI elements that need to hide content.
+Like Modals.

 ## useBringToTopOnClick